eh-munna/MovieNest/README.md

   <div style="display: flex; flex-direction: column; gap: 20px;">

+- <a href='https://react.dev/learn/scaling-up-with-reducer-and-context#combining-a-reducer-with-context'>Combining a reducer with context</a>
-- <a href='https://react.dev/learn/extracting-state-logic-into-a-reducer#consolidate-state-logic-with-a-reducer'>Consolidate state logic with a reducer</a>
+- <a href='https://react.dev/learn/scaling-up-with-reducer-and-context#moving-all-wiring-into-a-single-file'>Moving all wiring into a single file</a>

 ---